scaleoutsean/hcicollector/FAQ.md

 Probably no more than 1 GB/VM, unless there is Kubernetes in the environment.
 It also depends on how one adjusts Graphite container settings - check Grafana and Graphite documentation for details on that.

-## How to add 3rd party feeds and dashboards to Grafana
+## How to add 3rd party feeds and dashboards to HCICollector's Grafana instance

-Edit the Dockerfile to copy them to `grafana/dashboards`.
-You can also imort them from the Grafana Web UI.
+Import them from the Grafana Web UI.

 Also see "Add own data fees and dashboards" above.